Merri1/hyperion/README.md

 ### Introduction
 Hyperion is an Angular web application frontend for the [Tau-Ceti Spring application](https://github.com/Merri1/tau-ceti).
 <br><br>
-Hyperion is one of three modules of my fourth year Final Year Project while studying Games Design and Development at TUS Thurles.
+Hyperion is one of three modules of my fourth year Final Year Project that I developed while studying Games Design and Development at TUS Thurles.
 <br><br>
 Details, documentation and git repo links to the other modules can be found [on my website](https://merri1.github.io).